A Basildon Chronology|

 the change had ended at the junction with Church Road.
 The move was not without controversy as it necessitated changes

-to the existing numbering sequence in Clay Hill Road from odd to even and vice versa.
+to the existing numbering sequence in Clay Hill Road which was not only reversed but also changed from odds to even.

 Basildon Boys Club founded.
 The clubs' headquarters in Fairview Road was built at a cost of